 There is another successful aspect to the leadership style, in that it is forward looking.
 This can be seen in how the city explores its current and future role in the region and thinks about how it can evolve and serve future needs and aspirations of the community.
 This speaks to the desire for Keene to be innovative and bold, and to build the reputation of the city in a positive way to attract people.
-The planning process has worked to expand on this forward-looking style, and has helped examine important emerging trends, explore long term vision and drill down to future strategic positioning.
+The planning process has worked to expand on this forwardlooking style, and has helped examine important emerging trends, explore long term vision and drill down to future strategic positioning.
+"Keene is the seat of our region - progressive consistent leadership is key to ensuring that the Monadnock Region and our residents thrive."

-Keene is a community that is forward-looking and continually seeking to understand and improve its 'strategic position' in the broader New England context.
+The community's vision of Regional Magnetism presents Keene as a community that is forward-looking and continually seeking to understand and improve its 'strategic position' in the broader New England context.

-"I come from

-North Carolina and

-Virginia, where most of

-the old architecture has been

-erased in small towns.
-The beauty

-of towns like Keene are truly rare

-in that context.
-If Keene can keep

-its beauty, its historical buildings, and

-small businesses, it will stand out in

-America.
-It will be the center gem of

-the Monadnock region attracting

-tourists, entrepreneurs, and

-keeping our young people."
+"I come from North Carolina and Virginia, where most of the old architecture has been erased in small towns.
+The beauty of towns like Keene are truly rare in that context.
+If Keene can keep its beauty, its historical buildings, and small businesses, it will stand out in America.
+It will be the center gem of the Monadnock region attracting tourists, entrepreneurs, and keeping our young people."